Isotretinoin and mental health

 • help you to get any other treatment and support you might need.

-• Speak to anyone involved in your care If you are under the care of a mental health professional or team, you should let them know that you are starting isotretinoin.
+• Speak to anyone involved in your care - If you are under the care of a mental health professional or team, you should let them know that you are taking isotretinoin.

-• Be aware of any symptoms – Be aware of the symptoms of depression listed below.
+• Be aware of any symptoms - Be aware of the symptoms of depression listed further on in this resource.
 If you experience any changes to your thoughts, feelings or behaviours, speak to the people who are treating you.

 If you or someone you know thinks your mood or behaviour is changing and you are showing any signs of a mental illness: